GeorgeLychock/georgelychock-career/README.md

 [View the live project here.](http://www.georgelychock-career.com/pages/test/index.html)

 This is the main career website for George Lychock.
 It contains all the job, education, and professional development information for George Lychock.
-This site will replace my Bootstrap3 site that now currently exists at www.georgelychock-career.com.
-I plan to use a hybrid of the existimg content, learned modules from the CI lesson plan, and other resources I have found along the way, but all the code will be completely new and any 'borrowed' code will be completely documented below.
+This site will replace my Bootstrap3 site that currently exists at www.georgelychock-career.com.
+I plan to use a hybrid of the existing content, learned modules from the CI lesson plan, and other resources I have found along the way, but all the code will be completely new and any 'borrowed' code will be documented below.

 ![Project Hero Image](http://www.georgelychock-career.com/images/glcareer-opener-03-150w.png)

-## User Experience (UX)
+-   ## User Experience (UX)
     Since this site will almost always be accessed by first-time users, the focus will be on a more simple, not busy design and navigation.
 Very few images.
 Precise and succinct content, fewer words, more content flow.
 My old career site, based on Bootstrap3 was too word heavy.
 The mobile experience needs to be completely flawless and error free as I suspect that up to 25% of the traffic will be via mobile device.

 -   ### User stories

     -   #### General User Experience